Chapter 7: Practical application issues

 Restocking fee

 When customers return a product, entities may impose a “restocking fee” to cover various expenses incurred, such as shipping, quality control, and repackaging costs.
 Sometimes, these fees also serve to deter returns or compensate for the reduced selling price of returned items.
 Treating a sale with a restocking fee is akin to handling a partial return right and should be accounted for similarly.
 For items expected to be returned, the entity’s estimated refund liability equals the consideration paid for the goods minus the restocking fee.
 Consequently, the restocking fee should be factored into the transaction price and recognized when control of the goods transfers to the customer.
 An asset is then recorded for the entity’s entitlement to recover the goods upon settling the refund liability.
-Additionally, the entity’s anticipated restocking expenses should be recognized as a deduction from the asset’s carrying amount, reflecting the costs associated with recovering the goods.
+Additionally, the entity’s anticipated restocking expenses should be recognized as a deduction from the asset’s carrying amount, reflecting the costs associated with recovering the goods

 The refund liability represents the amount of consideration that the entity expects to refund to customers.
 The refund liability is remeasured at each reporting date to reflect changes in the estimate of returns, with a corresponding adjustment to revenue.